kylejlin/genped/README.md

 ## Lexer integration

-As you probably could guess from the signature of `Sum::parse`, genped's parser does not directly parse `str`s--it instead parses a sequence of _tokens_.
+As you probably could guess from the signature of `Sum::parse`, slegen's parser does not directly parse `str`s--it instead parses a sequence of _tokens_.

 _You_ are in control of defining what a token is.